openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 # Deferred Credential Endpoint {#deferred-credential-issuance}

-This endpoint is used to issue a Credential previously requested at the Credential Endpoint in cases where the Credential Issuer was not able to immediately issue this Credential.
+This endpoint is used to issue one or more Credential previously requested at the Credential Endpoint in cases where the Credential Issuer was not able to immediately issue this Credential.
 Support for this endpoint is OPTIONAL.

-The Wallet MUST present to the Deferred Endpoint an Access Token that is valid for the issuance of the Credential previously requested at the Credential Endpoint.
+The Wallet MUST present to the Deferred Endpoint an Access Token that is valid for the issuance of the Credential(s) previously requested at the Credential Endpoint.

 Communication with the Deferred Credential Endpoint MUST utilize TLS.